riccardopedrielli/scripts/README.md

 # scripts

-My utility scripts.

-Directories:

-- `common`: scripts that work on both systems
-- `linux`: Linux specific scripts
-- `mac`: macOS specific scripts
+Utility scripts for my Linux workstation

-Add to `$PATH` the `common` and the system-specific directories.
+Add this directory to `$PATH`